-According to UPS, after the first delivery attempt has occurred, consignees may request a UPS Delivery Change Request.
+According to UPS, consignees may request a UPS Delivery Change Request after the first delivery attempt has occurred.
 Consignees may have a delivery reattempt, return to the sender, hold for pickup, hold for future delivery, or deliver to another address.
-Consignees may also choose delivery to a UPS Access Point, or redeliver a package taken to a UPS Access Point location because the consignee was not home to the original address.
+Consignees may also choose delivery to a UPS Access Point or redeliver a package taken to a UPS Access Point location because the consignee was not home to the original address.

 How do you change a UPS delivery?